How It Works

 River Flow

-9% fresh
+7% fresh

 Normal flow is ideal

 USGS streamflow data helps predict river conditions.
 Normal flow (25-75th percentile) provides ideal fishing.
 High flow brings more food but can be dangerous.
 Low flow concentrates fish but reduces activity.
+The rate-of-change over 6 hours detects rising water (food washed in, +5 bonus) or falling from high (fish repositioning, +3 bonus).

 UV Index